-The new year has come and with it some exciting new Christian films and a Netflix series to watch.
+The year 2020 brings some exciting new Christian films and a Netflix series to watch.
 We’ve listed the movies we’re most excited about seeing by their release date.

 Released January 1st on Netflix